1 The truth

 Another example of a study that has high validity but low reliability is a study that uses a highly valid measurement tool, such as a survey, to measure a concept that is directly related to the research question being asked.
 However, the study may have low reliability because the survey is not administered consistently or the responses are not accurately recorded.
 For example, a study that uses a survey to measure students’ attitudes towards school may have high validity because the survey is relevant to the research question and accurately measures the students’ attitudes.
 However, if the survey is not administered consistently or the responses are not accurately recorded, the study may have low reliability.
 As a result, the results of the study may not be representative of the students’ true attitudes towards school.

 Coming back to my little son who threw everything within reach to the ground and giggled with joy at the clink he made when the object hit the ground.
 He identified a cause-and-effect relationship through an experiment in an controlled environment.
 His law “I throw something off the table and it always clangs” worked in our home.
 To our regret, it was replicateable and he really tried hard to falsify it.
 Moreover, his study was reasonable valid as his study design, conduct, and analysis could answer his research questions without bias (at least ignoring the other noises that his sibling and parents make coincidentally during his experiment).
 Scientist call this internal validity.
 However, he also found out that when he leaves our home, things are sometimes a bit different, for example, if there is a carpet under the table.
-Thus, his insights from our home findings can’t be generalized to other contexts, at least not without further specifications.
+Thus, his insights from his findings at out home can’t be generalized to other contexts, at least not without further specifications.
 Scientist call this external validity.

-2.5.3 Replicability, reproducibility, transparency, and other criteria
+1.5.3 Replicability, reproducibility, transparency, and other criteria

 In an empirical quantitative research study, for example, the data and the code written to process the data and analyze it should be accessible to everyone.